-\paragraph{Flat slicing} The flat slicing is fixed by the condition $\psi=0$.
+The slicing of the flat gauge is fixed by the condition $\psi=0$.
 For the threading, \textit{i.e.}, the spatial coordinate transformation, one may choose either $B=0$ or $E=0$.
 In this gauge, the perturbations evolve as

 and depending on the threading, we have either

 for $B = 0$, or